 Put a check in front of Configure Content Filtering to enable the settings

-Allow Access to Whitelisted Sites Only
+Access to Allowed Sites Only

 iCloud & Siri Settings

 Please find below the list of settings that are available.

 Allow/Restrict backing up the device to iCloud.

 Allow/Restrict iCloud keychain restriction.

 Allow/Restrict document and key-value syncing to iCloud.

 Lock Screen Settings

 A collection of documents that drive the experience on Lock Screen that can be applied to all iOS devices.

 Allow/ Restrict users to use Touch Id for unlocking device.
 If the setting is already enabled, then user will not be able to change it.